SamanthaSays/samanthasays.github.io/characters/builds/_posts/2024-03-11-Imperial City Stalker.md

 <p><a target="_blank" href="https://en.uesp.net/wiki/Online:Balorgh_(set)">Balorgh</a> is un Undaunted set dropped from March of Sacriices and Urgarlag Chief-bane.
 With how quickly we gain our two ultimates, whether we're on offence or defence, Balorgh will give a damage increase fairly consistently.<br>
 <a target="_blank" href="https://en.uesp.net/wiki/Online:Clever_Alchemist">Clever Alchemist</a> can be crafted at No Shira Workshop on the south east of Hew's Bane.
 Just make sure to swap to your back bar before using a potion to gain a sizable damage increase.<br>
 <a target="_blank" href="https://en.uesp.net/wiki/Online:Robes_of_Transmutation">Robes of Transmutation</a> is a PvP set, bought with Alliance Points from Elite Gear Vendors, or earned through Rewards of the Worthy.
 Since our spammable skill heals us, this set's Critical Resistance bonus will always be active.<br>
-<a target="_blank" href="https://en.uesp.net/wiki/Online:Perfected_Destructive_Impact">The Master's Perfected Inferno Staff</a> is dropped in Dragonstar Arena.
+<a target="_blank" href="https://en.uesp.net/wiki/Online:Perfected_Destructive_Impact">The Master's Perfected Lightning Staff</a> is dropped in Dragonstar Arena.
 It provides a convenient damage boost along with our close-range stun.</p>